cmkobel/CompareM2/README.md

 <table><tr><td>

-If you are not able to install Apptainer, Assemblycomparator2 will default to use Mamba to install all snakemake workflow rule environments separately.
-In this case, you should set the conda channel priority to "flexible" with `conda config --set channel_priority flexible`.
+If you don't have Apptainer, Assemblycomparator2 will default to use Mamba to install all snakemake workflow rule environments separately.
+In this case, you should set the conda channel priority to "flexible" with `conda config --set channel_priority flexible`

 </td></tr></table>